2025 Sustainable in a Generation Report

 Goal: Nourish our community through a 5% reduction of sodium.

-Goal: Deliver compliance with our Mars Marketing Code commitments at 95% for marketing content and 97% for marketing placement.
+Goal: Deliver compliance with our Mars Marketing Code commitments at 95% for media content and 97% for media placement.

 Highlights from our report